 All of the holidays we prepare are tailor-made, but this might give you an idea of how Gorah Elephant Camp can be included in you own dream holiday.

 The Karoo Desert is a part of South Africa that many people pass through, but very few take the time to explore in depth.
 It's a region of fascinating local tradition, delicious food, endless views and thousands of gawky ostriches!
-This two-week trip will bring you both the best of the Cape and an unforgettable behind-the-scenes glimpse of the under-explored Karoo.
+This 2 week trip will bring you both the best of the Cape and an unforgettable behind-the-scenes glimpse of the under-explored Karoo.

 14 day itinerary.

 *Prices are per person and are based on today's exchange rates.
 Exchange rates are subject to change and are updated daily.